 … …

 If the bandwidth is less than or equal to 80 MHz, the ISTA shall set the I2R NSTS subfield and the R2I NSTS subfield in the STA Info field of the Ranging NDP Announcement frame each to a value not to exceed the RSTA assigned I2R STS ≤ 80 MHz and RSTA assigned R2I STS ≤ 80 MHz respectively.
-If the bandwidth is greater than 80 MHz, the ISTA shall set these same subfields to values not to exceed the RSTA assigned I2R STS > 80 MHz and RSTA assigned R2I STS > 80 MHz respectively.
+If the bandwidth is 160 MHz, the ISTA shall set these same subfields to values not to exceed the RSTA assigned I2R STS =160 MHz and RSTA assigned R2I STS =160 MHz respectively.
+If the bandwidth is 320 MHz, the ISTA shall set these same subfields to values not to exceed the RSTA assigned I2R STS =320 MHz and RSTA assigned R2I STS =320 MHz respectively.

 Discussion: